graphql/graphiql/DEVELOPMENT.md

 First, you'll need to `yarn build` all the packages from the root.

-Then, you can run `yarn dev:graphiql` command, which will launch `vite` dev server for GraphiQL.
+Then, you can run `yarn dev:graphiql`, which launches the GraphiQL test server and Vite development server against source.

 ```text
 VITE v6.3.4  ready in 1015 ms